olneyhymn/tim.ulsterworldly.com/content/posts/who-can-condemn.md

-+++
-title = 'Who Can Condemn?'
-date = 2017-12-01
-draft = false
-+++
+---
+title: Who Can Condemn?
+date: 1907-12-01T12:30:00.000Z
+---

-_These are my notes for a lesson I taught on Psalm 46 at a nursing home in Raleigh, NC in December 2017._
+*These are my notes for a lesson on Psalm 46 that I taught at a nursing home in Raleigh, NC, in December 2017.*

 **Romans 8:33-34**

-Who shall bring any charge against God\'s elect?
+Who shall bring any charge against God's elect?
 It is God who justifies.
 Who is to condemn?
 Christ Jesus is the one who died---more than that, who was raised---who is at the right hand of God, who indeed is interceding for us.